 This method is similar to the time travel technique, but instead of changing the time period, you change the place.
 What would you do if you had to complete this project on an island?
 What if you were doing this project at Hogwarts?
 Asking questions like this may seem impractical at first, but it helps you start thinking creatively.
 From there, you can ask other questions to help you narrow your focus.
 For example, if you wanted to promote a new product on a desert island, you could write messages in the sand.
 This could evolve into promoting your new product at a trade show and writing messages on the floor.
 Throughout your conversation, just remind your team of the project goals to make sure your ideas are relevant.

 With this technique, you brainstorm any possible questions your target audience might have about your topic/project.
 This is particularly good for coming up with content ideas as you’re building your inbound marketing content.
-You start by drawing a six-pointed star with the questions Who, What, Why, Where, When and How at each of the points.
+You start by drawing a six-pointed star with the questions: who, what, why, where, when, and how at each of the points.
 From each of the points, drill down to come up with more questions.
 For example: “How do I use this product/service?
 What time/cost is involved?
 Who else in my company needs to be involved?
 Why hasn't my competition already done this?” etc. You don’t need to try to answer these questions as you go along, just focus coming up with more questions.
 If you’re using this technique for content marketing later on, you can then evaluate and create content to answer these questions.

 This next method is great for a group because it gets both introverts and extroverts equally involved.
 It also can be good for a remote team because it doesn’t have to be done in person.
 The process is simple, instead of asking people to immediately discuss ideas, you ask each participant to write down their ideas about responding to a particular question or challenge.
 Give everyone five minutes, then ask them to pass their ideas on to the next person and give them another five minutes to build upon their new lists.
 After a few rounds of this, collect the ideas and display them all for immediate discussion.
 This technique generates more ideas in less time than traditional brainstorming, and gives everyone equal opportunity for input.

 Whichever method you use, make sure to always send out some information about the topic at hand in advance of the meeting.
-This will help your team get some background on the problem you’re trying to solve and have an understanding of the purpose before going into the brainstorming meeting.
+This will help your team gain some background on the problem you’re trying to solve and have an understanding of the purpose before going into the brainstorming meeting.

 Once you’ve narrowed down your list of ideas or chosen a clear winner, it’s important to do your research.
 Has this been done before?
 Why will it be successful?
 Is there data to back up your idea?